aws-samples/aws-edge-native-nomad/README.md

 ### Testing disconnection from control plane
-We can simulate a disconnected client which has no internet access by using a firewall on the edge decive to block the outbound connections from the edge to the control plane.
+We can simulate a disconnected client which has no internet access by using a firewall on the edge device to block the outbound connections from the edge to the control plane.

 1. Find the public IP address of the instances behind the load balancer
     ```bash